symfony/symfony-docs/security/passwords.rst

-When using the :ref:`entity user provider <security-entity-user-provider>`, implement :class:`Symfony\\Component\\Security\\Core\\User\\PasswordUpgraderInterface` in the ``UserRepository`` (see `the Doctrine docs for information`_ on how to create this class if it's not already created).
+When using the :ref:`entity user provider <security-entity-user-provider>`, implement :class:`Symfony\\Component\\Security\\Core\\User\\PasswordUpgraderInterface` in the ``UserRepository`` (see `the Doctrine docs for information`_ on how to create this class if it is not already created).
 This interface implements storing the newly created password hash::

     // src/Repository/UserRepository.php